edoardottt/spark-ar-creators/README.md

 # spark-ar-creators
 **A list of Spark AR Creators.
-Open an issue or send me an email if you want to be added**❤️
+Open an issue or contact me if you want to be added**❤️

 ![spark-ar-studio](https://github.com/edoardottt/spark-ar-creators/blob/master/sparkar.webp)